More than 3 character to search

 Hip replacement surgical procedures may cost up to $43,000 in the United States.
 In Singapore and Thailand however, medical tourist patients may benefit from hip replacement surgical procedures that cost about $12,000.
 In India, the cost can range from about $9,000-$10,000.

 An orthopedic surgeon will perform most hip placement procedures.
 Minimally invasive hip replacement techniques require great skill and orthopedic surgeons should be trained and experienced in this field.
-An orthopedic surgeon should be board certified in their country of origin, which is a result from passing exams that are often given one to two years after entering active practice.
+An orthopedic surgeon should be board certified in their country of origin, which is a result of passing exams that are often given one to two years after entering active practice.
 Board certification requires that surgeons continue to learn the latest techniques by attending continuing education seminars and training.
 Hip replacement requires that an orthopedic surgeon sub-specialize in joint replacement procedures and techniques for optimal results.

 For more information about Hip Replacement Surgery, please contact us!